Cristian-ESc95/Financial-Sales-Analysis/README.md

 # Financial-Sales-Analysis

 ## Project Overview
-This project analyzes Sales Performance MoM & YoY, Profitability, Discounts, Customers Behavior, Logistic Performance and Financial Performance by Region and Products using SQL for data cleaning and KPI calculations and Power BI for revalidation and visualization.
+This project analyzes Sales Performance (MoM & YoY), Profitability, Discounts, Customer Behavior, Logistic Performance, and Financial Performance by Region and Product using SQL for data cleaning and KPI calculations, and Power BI for validation and visualization.
-The aim is to get insights in order to support better decisions in Sales, Discount ranges, Regions, Products, Operations and Customer Segmentations.
+The goal is to uncover insights that support better decision-making in Sales, Discount Strategies, Regional and Product Performance, Operations, and Customer Segmentation.

 ---